DANSAG95/hotel-bookings-analysis/README.md

 * ADR varies more across booking characteristics than across time or cities.
 For example, ADR ranges from approximately **$76.21 to $105.50 across deposit types** and from approximately **$87.67 to $108.71 across customer types**.

+* **Higher ADR is generally associated with higher cancellation rates, but this does not mean that higher ADR causes more cancellations.**

 ## Power BI Dashboard

 The Power BI report consists of four pages: